jamesthesnake/jamesthesnake.github.io/_posts/2025-08-15-nuclear-battery.md

-IN 1970, Surgeons In Paris implanted the first nuclear-powered pacemaker, and over the next five years, at least 1,400 additional people received the devices, mostly in France and the United States.
+In 1970, Surgeons In Paris implanted the first nuclear-powered pacemaker, and over the next five years, at least 1,400 additional people received the devices, mostly in France and the United States.
 Encased in titanium, the batteries for these devices contained a radioactive isotope—typically about a tenth of a gram of plutonium-238—and could operate for decades without maintenance.
 The invention provided relief to a population of people who previously needed surgery every few years to change out their pacemaker’s chemical battery.

 As time went on, though, the whereabouts of these radioactive tickers became increasingly difficult to track.
 In the United States, the devices were supposed to be returned to the U.S. Department of Energy for plutonium recovery.
 But often, that didn’t happen.
 Doctors changed jobs, manufacturers went out of business, patients died, and families forgot about their loved one’s pacemaker.
 Too often, the radioactive material landed in crematoriums and coffins.